Getting Ready For Camp

 Please leave all expensive electronics at home!
 These devices have a way of getting lost or broken at camp.

-The only electronics allowed at Beber are digital cameras (no Go-Pros) and music players that are either screen-less or don’t have apps/photo/video capability.
-We have curated a list of some devices that fit this criterion (we have not tested these devices, therefore, we cannot recommend any specifically).
+The only electronics allowed at Beber are digital cameras (no Go-Pros), ebook readers, and music players that are either screen-less or don’t have apps/photo/video capability.
+We have curated a list of some devices that fit this criterion (we have not tested these devices.
+Therefore, we cannot recommend any specifically).

 All other music players, ebook readers, portable game devices, and video players should remain at home.
-Camp is one of the few places throughout the year where kids can truly unplug and we have made this decision to both honor and recognize this space and as a result of direct parent feedback.
+Camp is one of the few places throughout the year where kids can truly unplug, and we have decided to honor and recognize this space as a result of direct parent feedback.

 Our professional staff and Board of Directors have come to this decision to: